RivetingStuff/TechnicalTest/README.md

 # CI/CD

 The github workflow "Trigger behave suite" can be used to execute the full test suite.
 The behavex report will be zipped and uploaded as an artifact upon completion.
-There are also pre and post merge workflows that also run the test on both firefox and chrome targets.
+There are also pre and post merge workflows that also run the tests on both firefox and chrome targets.

 ## Limitations